-Steve the Dirtmeister® Tomecek has written over three dozen science books for both kids and teachers and he knows how to put a little "attitude" into his author visits.
-As a non-fiction author, Steve shows kids a different side of writing making the Science / Literacy connection.
+Steve "The Dirtmeister®" Tomecek has written over 45 science books for both kids and teachers and he knows how to put a little "attitude" into his author visits.
+As a non-fiction author, Steve shows kids a different side of writing making the science/literacy connection.
 As part of his presentations, he explains how researching a non-fiction book is a lot like being a detective and why checking your sources is a critical step in separating science fact from science fiction!

 Most often, Dirtmeister® Author Visit programs are conducted assembly-style and can accommodate about 300 people.
 Each program lasts about one hour and the fees are as follows: